brodycj/cordova-sqlite-evplus-legacy-attach-detach-free/README.md

 ## Status

 - A recent version of the Cordova CLI (such as `6.5.0`) is recommended.
 Cordova versions older than `6.0.0` are missing the `cordova-ios@4.0.0` security fixes.
 In addition it is *required* to use `cordova prepare` in case of cordova-ios older than `4.3.0` (Cordova CLI `6.4.0`).
-- XXX TODO: The iOS database location is now mandatory, as documented below.
 - Default location for iOS is `Library/LocalDatabase`, will *not* be backed up to iCloud (may **not** be changed in this version)
 - Free support is available in [litehelpers / Cordova-sqlite-evplus-legacy-attach-detach-free / issues](https://github.com/litehelpers/Cordova-sqlite-evplus-legacy-attach-detach-free/issues); premium commercial support is available by contacting: sales@litehelpers.net
 - Patches patches will *NOT* be accepted on this project due to potential licensing issues.